shenkonghui/kubeedge/docs/proposals/keadm-debug.md

 - What shall be its scope ?
     1. Use command `all` can diagnose all resource

     2. Use command `node` can troubleshoot the cause of edge node failure with installed software
        1. check system resources is enough
        2. check container runtime is running
        3. check all edgecore components are running
        4. check cloudercore can be connected

     3. Use command `pod` can troubleshooting specific container application instances on nodes
-       1. check pod Is the configuration correct
+       1. check pod probe
-       2. check pod  image can be right pull
+       2. check pod storage
-       3. check pod schedule
+       3. check pod network
-       4. check pod probe
-       5. many more
+       4. other more

-    4. Use command `installation` is same as "keadm check all"
+    4. Use command `installation` is same as "keadm debug check all"

 `keadm debug check`

 - What is it?

   - This command will be check whether the system specific items meet the requirements of edgecore installation and operation.
 - What shall be its scope ?

   1. Check items include hardware resources or operating system resources (cpu, memory, disk, network, pid limit,etc.)
   2. Use command `arch` can check node hardware architecture:

-   - x86_64 architecture
-       Ubuntu 16.04 LTS (Xenial Xerus), Ubuntu 18.04 LTS (Bionic Beaver), CentOS 7.x and RHEL 7.x, Galaxy Kylin 4.0.2, ZTE new fulcrum v5.5, winning the bid Kylin v7.0

-   - armv7i (arm32) architecture
-       Raspbian GNU/Linux 9 (stretch)

-   - aarch64 (arm64) architecture
-       Ubuntu 18.04.2 LTS (Bionic Beaver)
+     - arch: amd64,arm64v8,arm32v7,i386 and s390x
+     - qemu_arch: x86_64,aarch64,arm,i386 and s390x
   3. Use command `cpu` can determine if the NUMBER of CPU cores meets the requirement, minimum 1Vcores.
   4. Use command `memory` check the system memory size, and the amount of memory left, requirements minimum 256MB.
   5. Use command `disk` check whether the disk meets the requirements, requirements minimum 1 GB.
-  6. Use command `dns` Check whether the node domain name resolution function is normal.
+  6. Use command `dns` Check whether the node domain name resolution  is normal.
-  7. Use command `runtime `  Check whether the node container runtime function is installed, can use parameter `--runtime` to set container runtime,  default is docker
+  7. Use command `runtime `  Check whether the node container runtime  is installed, can use parameter `--runtime` to set container runtime,  default is docker
-  8. Use command `network `  check whether the node can communicate with the endpoint on the cloud,    can use parameter `--ip` to set test ip, default to ping clusterdns.
+  8. Use command `network `  check whether the node can communicate with the endpoint on the cloud,    can use parameter `--ip` to set test ip, default to ping cloudcore.
   9. Use command `pid ` check if the current number of processes in the environment is too many.
 If the number of available processes is less than 5%, the number of processes is considered insufficient.

 `keadm debug collect`

 - What is it?

-  - This command will obtain all related data of the current node, and then locate and use  operation personnel.
+  - This command will obtain all the data of the current node as  `edge-$date.tar.gz`, and provide it to the operation and maintenance personnel to locate the problem.

 - What shall be its scope ?